MicrosoftDocs/windows-dev-docs/windows-apps-src/porting/getting-started-getting-around-in-visual-studio.md

 ---
 description: Getting around in Visual Studio
-title: Getting around in Visual Studio ms.assetid: 7FBB50A2-6D22-4082-B333-5153DADDDE9A ms.date: 02/08/2017
+title: Learn how to get started in a Microsoft Visual Studio project by adding controls, setting their properties, and responding to events. ms.assetid: 7FBB50A2-6D22-4082-B333-5153DADDDE9A ms.date: 02/08/2017 ms.topic: article
-ms.topic: article